“Sooner or later, all games become serious.” J.G. Ballard.

 Whilst not essential, Nightlife is definitely worth staying up for.

-These days I’m less sure that the suburbs are so completely awful.
-I’m less sure of many things.
+These days I’m less certain that the suburbs are so completely awful.
+I’m less certain of many things.
 Age weakens youthful assurance, experience teaching that certainty should be hard-won, should be earned.

 But Suburbia will never leave my board game collection.
-I am certain of this.
+Of this I am certain.

 “The future is just going to be a vast, conforming suburb of the soul.”
 J.G.
 Ballard.